 - “Small Talk” by Small Theatre Alliance of Boston – Boston, MA (2010).

-Guerilla Opera is proud to be an Ensemble-in-Residence at The Boston Conservatory where they perform in The Zack Box.
-They are also members of:
+Guerilla Opera is proud to be an Ensemble-in-Residence at the Boston Conservatory at Berklee where they perform in The Zack Box.
+They are also members and affiliates of: